bundschuhlab/DIGEST/README.md

 ## Introduction

-Workflows between sequencing data files (BAM) and working websites are often cumbersome or difficult to create.
-DIGEST helps fill in the gaps by offering tools to visualize sequencing data and to extract this data from BAM files.
+Sequence variation data in the form of multiple alignments or nucleotide frequencies is often difficult to understand, especially for less computationally trained individuals.
+DIGEST helps to fill in this gap by offering tools to visualize sequence variation data in the familiar format of Sanger sequencing traces and to extract this data from BAM files.

 ## Installation
 Download and unzip the archive file: